ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/studio/database/Indexes/create-map-index.markdown

 3. **Select Field**
    Select a field from the drop-down.
 The options for this will override the default options.

-4. **Advanced**
-   Set advanced indexing options for the selected field.

-5. * `Store` - Setting _'Store'_ will store the value of this field in the index itself.
+4. * `Store` - Setting _'Store'_ will store the value of this field in the index itself.
                At query time, if _'Store'_ is set, then the value is fetched directly from the index, instead of from the original document.
                If the field value is not stored in the index then it will be fetched from the document.
                Storing data in the index will increase the index size.